Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 Minor Repair Clause

 The Minor Repair Clause is a provision in a tenancy agreement that defines who is responsible for minor repairs, and up to what cost cap, during the tenancy period.
 In most Singapore rental contracts, this clause stipulates that the tenant is responsible for minor repairs, provided each repair does not exceed the agreed-upon amount stated in the lease.
+In short, tenants typically pay up to the agreed tenant repair cap Singapore, while landlords cover any balance for repairs above the cap, subject to prior consent and exclusions like fair wear and tear.

 This clause is commonly invoked when the cost of repair is below the stated cap, helping landlords and tenants avoid disputes over small, routine maintenance issues.